bookofproofs/bookofproofs.github.io/_sources/history/18th-century/brinkley.md

 * Maskelyne had no hesitation in recommending Brinkley although he was only 24 years old.
 * John Stack (1760-1813), had entered Trinity College Dublin in 1777, and was made a fellow in 1784.
 * Unable to appoint Stack after the veto, the Board had little option but to appoint Brinkley at a meeting on the 11th  December 1790.
-* About a year after he arrived in Dublin, Brinkley married Esther Weld, a daughter of Matthew Weld, the Sheriff of Dublin, of Molesworth Street, Dublin and Elizabeth Kane.
-* John and Esther Brinkley had three children, John Brinkley (1793-1847), Matthew Brinkley (1797-1855) and Sarah Jane Brinkley (1801-1827).
 * When Brinkley took up his roles as professor and Royal Astronomer at Dunsink Observatory, the Observatory was lacking in good equipment for observing.
 * When Brinkley was appointed to Dunsink Observatory, the instrument had still not been delivered and, as years went by, it still failed to be delivered.
 * The problems with lack of quality instruments at Dunsink Observatory must have been a great frustration to Brinkley but, on the other hand, it led to a number of positive outcomes.